Misreading EPR: Variations on an Incorrect Theme: Acknowledgments

 \section{Acknowledgments}

 I thank Chris Fuchs for telling me about the example from Becker's book, and for suggesting a few other places I should look.
 Also, I thank N.\ David Mermin for bringing the Pagels example to my attention, and for helpful discussions (about the Pagels and Weinberg passages in particular).
+Arthur Fine's comments about v3 of this essay led me to post a v4.